abdelbassetbenatmani/nextjs-task/README.md

 ## Note

-All the sectors data is in a fixed folder and it was used to add all the values using the file (AddAllSector.tsx)
+All the sectors data is in a constant folder and it was used to add all the values using the file (AddAllSector.tsx)